mt-cs/parallel_cryptocurrency_miner/README.md

 ### Included Files
 There are several files included.
 These are:
    - <b>Makefile</b>: Including to compile and run the program.
    - <b>miner.c</b>: The program driver.
-   - <b>sha1.c</b>: Contains shell history data structures and retrieval functions.
-   - <b>ui.c</b>: Text-based UI functionality, primarily concerned with interacting with the readline library.
-   - <b>util.c</b>: Util to tokenize the command input.
-   - <b>job.c</b>: Background jobs functionality.
-   - <b>signal.c</b>: Signal functionality.
-   - <b>clist.c</b>: Circular list data structure to store the history.
+Take user input and split the tasks to consumers.
+   - <b>sha1.c</b>: The magic black box of hash function that nobody understands.
-   - <b>elist.h</b>: Elastic list data structure built from scratch.
+   - <b>elist.c</b>: Elastic list data structure built from scratch.
    - <b>logger.h</b>: Helps facilitate debugging by providing basic logging functionality.
-There are also header files mine.h, sha1.h, signal.h, history.h, clist.h and ui.h.
+There are also header files mine.h, sha1.h, and elist.h.

 To compile and run: